 Electives and Research Opportunities - Internal Medicine Residency

-Residents choose from a wide variety of traditional electives in the medical subspecialties where they have inpatient and outpatient responsibilities.
-Our entire competency-based curriculum is web-based and can be accessed on our web site.
-Username = UMMC, password = applicant.
-Residents choose from the following electives:
+Residents choose from a wide variety of electives in the medical subspecialties where they have inpatient and outpatient responsibilities, such as:

 - Complementary and Alternative Medicine